Emmotes/ic_spoilers/docs/patron_5.md

 # Patron Perks

-These are the list of patron perks in the definitions.
+This is the list of patron perks in the definitions for Elminster.
 Note that the values in the Effect column is **PER LEVEL** - *not the total*.

 | Tier | Type | Levels | Effect |
 |--:|---|--:|---|